-Rating of perceived exertion (RPE) can help you measure how hard your body is working when you are exercising.
+Rating of perceived exertion (RPE) can help you measure how hard your body is working when you exercise.

-Using a scale from 6 to 20, you choose a rating number to describe how difficult the activity feels based on how tired you are, how difficult it is to breathe, and how hard it is to do the activity.
+Using a scale from 6 to 20, you choose a rating number to describe how hard the activity feels.
+You base the number on how tired you are, how hard it is to breathe, and how hard it is to do the activity.

-For most people, exercising at a moderate (RPE 12 to 13) to vigorous (RPE 14 to 17) level will help you get the most benefit from exercising.
+For most people, working at a moderate (RPE 12 to 13) to vigorous (RPE 14 to 17) level will help you get the most benefit from your exercise.
 If you have health problems, your RPE goal may be different.
-Talk with your doctor before starting an exercise program.
+Talk with your doctor before you start an exercise program.

-How hard do you feel the
+How hard do you feel the exercise is?

 Very, very light

-Very light (you feel comfortable)
+Very light (You feel comfortable.)

-Somewhat hard (you feel tired but you can keep going)
+Somewhat hard (You feel tired but you can keep going.)